AidanGuarniere/nabu-learning/README.md

-# nabu: A ChatGPT Clone
+# nabu

-nabu is an open-source project modeled after ChatGPT.
-It provides a user-friendly interface for interacting with GPT-like LLMs via the OpenAI API.
-This project is NOT directly affiliated with OpenAI in any way.
+nabu is an open-source project designed to help people learn with AI

 ## Table of Contents